 Third, this book differs from most other introductory statistics textbooks in that it mostly relies on EHR-based data.
 Healthcare is swimming in data.
 Data analysts need to structure and delete large amounts of data before they can address a specific problem.
 EHR data are observational, not experimental.
 Managers rarely have the option to run randomized experiments.
 Because data come from operational EHRs, where data are collected from patients who voluntarily participate in various treatments, a number of steps must be taken to remove confounding in data.
 In jest, analysts call these steps “torturing data until they confess.”

 In EHRs, data are available in numerous small tables, and not in one large matrix, as most statistical books require.
-This book spends a great deal of time on how data from different tables should be merged.
+This book gives considerable attention to how data from different tables should be merged.
 Throughout the book, I have relied on SQL to make the manipulation of data easier.
-Because the data are inside EHRs, the use of SQL in managing these data is necessary—other statistical packages are just not available for EHRs.
-Statistical analysis is really just the tip of the iceberg; much more work and time goes into preparing the data than into analyzing them.
+Because the data are inside EHRs, SQL is required to manage the data—other statistical packages are just not available for EHRs.
+Statistical analysis is really just the tip of the iceberg; much more work and time go into preparing the data than into analyzing them.
 Statistical Analysis of Electronic Health Records pays special attention to preparation of the data using SQL.

 In comprehensive EHRs, data are available on patients from birth until death.
 To use these data, we need to understand their time frame.
 Several statistical methods have been designed based on the sequenced order of events.
 EHR data enable new methods of analysis not otherwise available.

 Data are collected passively as events occur.
-Over time, more data are available, and one major task of the manager is to decide what is not relevant.
+Over time, more data are available, and one major task of the manager is to decide which data are relevant.
 The data themselves never stop flowing, and the manager must decide which period he would like to examine and why.
 EHRs are also full of surprises, and some data must be discarded because they are erroneous (e.g., male pregnancy, visits after death).

 Perhaps most important, this book focuses on causal interpretation of statistics.
 In the past, statisticians have focused on association among variables.
 They have worked under the slogan that “correlation is not causation.”
 While that statement is valid, policymakers, managers, and other decision makers act on the statistical findings as if correlation was causal.
-Any action assumes that the statistical findings are causal—that is, that changing one variable will lead to desired impact.
-The statisticians who insist on avoiding causal interpretation of their findings are naive and are ignoring the obvious: that their findings might be used differently than their planned precautions might have indicated.
+Any action assumes that the statistical findings are causal—that is, that changing one variable will lead to the desired impact.
+Statisticians who insist on avoiding causal interpretation of their findings are naive and are ignoring the obvious: their findings might be used differently than their planned precautions might have indicated.
 At the same time, they are also right to assert that causes are more than correlations.
 To interpret a variable as causing a change in another variable, we need to establish four principles:

 [INSERT NL]